UQEKV/EMATM0054_20_21/README.md

 <br><br>
 ## Acknowledgements

 These materials were originally developed and tested by both Dr. Martin Garrad and Dr. Paul O'Dowd in 2018.
 The materials have been iteratively updated by Paul in the years since.
 We are grateful for the valuable feedback from students and teaching assistants.
 We have typically provisioned and delivered this unit of study to 160 simultaneous students - this wouldn't be possible without a great team and community.
-We are grateful to: the support, valuable input and critique from Prof. Arthur Richards & Prof. Seth Bullock; the support from school manager Evan Roberts; the always patient and friendly support of administrator Ann Foster; the patience of Emma Giddings in timetabling; supporting persons from tech. services such as Jude Bramton, Dominic Hardman, Daryl White and Christopher Cooper; and other members of the great team and community at the University of Bristol.
+We are grateful to: the support, valuable input and critique from Prof. Arthur Richards & Prof. Seth Bullock; the support from school manager Evan Roberts; the always patient and friendly support of administrator Ann Foster; the patience of Emma Giddings in timetabling; support from the faculty of engineering technical services, including Jude Bramton, Dominic Hardman, Daryl White and Christopher Cooper.
+Apologies to anyone I may have missed! (email me!)

 <br>
 <img src="https://github.com/paulodowd/EMATM0054_20_21/blob/master/images/banner2.JPG?raw=true"/>